|

 building.
 It is now on display near the Führerbunker

 site.
 (Does anyone have any more info on this display?)
-Euskirchen
+Duisburg

 -- Kaserne - This Eagle may